String Quintet (Bruckner): Reception

 While the Viennese critics Gustav Dömpcke, Max Kalbeck and Eduard Hanslick responded to the string quintet dismissively to hostile, the Bruckner admirers Theodor Helm and Ludwig Speidel praised the originality and sound beauty of the new work.
 Thus, in 1884, Theodor Helm emphasized: "While the finale of the Bruckner Quintet – at least the effect of first-time listening – is in doubt, the three remaining movements are of the highest interest, especially in the happy and original invention of the motives. ...
-But the pearl of the quintet is the Adagio (in G-flat major), one of the noblest, most enlightened, tenderest and most beautiful in sound, written in modern times [...].
+But the pearl of the quintet is the Adagio (in G♭ major), one of the noblest, most enlightened, tenderest and most beautiful in sound, written in modern times [...].
 What an exceedingly deep, flowing in a truly 'infinite' stream of emotion!
 This adagio looks rather as if it were a play, only now found in Beethoven's estate, from the last time of the master and animated by his fullest inspiration.
 This is probably the highest praise that can be said about the composition of a living sound artist, and we are not afraid to say it."

 Movements

-First movement (Gemäßigt)
+I. Gemäßigt

-The first movement in the ¾-beat is characterized by the, presented by the First Violin, "deviating in the ter-related D-major, genuinely romantic main theme."
-After a short-limbed idea of transition follows the vocal period in F-sharp major.
+The first movement, in 3/4, is characterized by the, presented by the First Violin, "deviating in the ter-related D-major, genuinely romantic main theme."
+After a short-limbed idea of transition follows the vocal period in F♯ major.
 In the implementation, the main theme is further processed and modified in the "character of a free improvisation".
 After a general pause, a mock recital begins, in which the main theme is engrossed, until finally the first violin leads to the actual reprise.

-Second movement (Scherzo, Schnell)
+II.
+Scherzo

-The Scherzo in ¾-beat, which "best still with the scherzo of the 'Fifth' family resemblance (also tonality equality) shows", differs from the otherwise usual orchestral scherzo of Bruckner's symphonies.
+The scherzo, in 3/4, which "best still with the scherzo of the 'Fifth' family resemblance (also tonality equality) shows", differs from the otherwise usual orchestral scherzo of Bruckner's symphonies.
 A Ländler theme, recited in the second violin, forms the actual core idea of the light-footed work, contrasted by a classical-playful dissociation of the first violin.
 The middle section Bruckner calls "almost Andante" to take.
 A renewed slowdown almost brings it to a standstill until the original main idea once again gains central importance.
-Striking are the numerous harmonic halftone movements from D minor to D-flat major.
+Striking are the numerous harmonic halftone movements from D minor to D♭ major.

-Third movement (Andante [Adagio])
+III.
+Adagio

-While the opening movement and the finale are in F major, the Scherzo in D minor and the trio in E-flat major, the third movement (4/4 time) in G-flat major (lower part of the Grosz to F major) increases, The main theme, recited by the first violin, is set directly without preparation and flows widely.
+While the opening movement and the finale are in F major, the scherzo in D minor and the trio in E♭ major, the third movement (4/4 time) in G♭ major (lower part of the Grosz to F major) increases, The main theme, recited by the first violin, is set directly without preparation and flows widely.
 On the constant eighth pulse of second violin and second viola, a new thought sounds as a reversal of the main theme.
 In the lead-through section, a downward-pearling sixteenth-note figure is continually increased, until it comes to an increasing clumping of sound.
 After a fermata, an increase wave begins again, culminating in a treble in triple fortissimo followed by a delicate epilogue.